-Tear Gassing Protesters During An Infectious Outbreak Called 'A Recipe For Disaster'
+Tear-Gassing Protesters During An Infectious Outbreak Called 'A Recipe For Disaster'

 Dr. Rohini Haar, an emergency physician in Oakland, Calif.,, has studied the use of riot control agents around the world.

-"These weapons don't actually deescalate tensions in peaceful community policing," says Haar who is a lecturer at the University of California, Berkeley.
+"These weapons don't actually deescalate tensions in peaceful community policing," says Haar, who is a lecturer at the University of California, Berkeley.

 Haar has also been treating COVID-19 patients.
 She recognizes there is a danger of spreading the virus at these gatherings, but she would not discourage people from attending the protests and exercising their right to free speech.